horowitz/horowitz/README.md

 ### Hi there 👋

-I'm Daniel Horowitz and these are some things i've been working on!
+I'm Daniel Horowitz

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Android
+- 🏦 I’m currently working @ N26 as Android tech lead
-- 🌱 I’m currently learning How to deal with legacy code
+- 📫 How to reach me: https://danielhorowitz.io
-- 👯 I’m looking to collaborate on Android
-- 🤔 I’m looking for help with Functional programming
 - 💬 Ask me about Anything
-- 📫 How to reach me: https://danielhorowitz.io
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: My cat's name is Gandalf